swcarpentry/python-second-language/_episodes/06-oop.md

 ~~~
 {: .python}

+* We can use one wherever we can use another
+  * Except for construction
   * Still have to rewrite the existing code to use `.get` and `.set`
     * But won't have to in future if we change array implementation again

 * But wait!
   * We can teach our new array to use square bracket subscripts